Merck Manual

 • The equivalent dose is the absorbed dose multiplied by a radiation weighting factor that adjusts for tissue effects based on the type of radiation delivered (eg, x-rays, gamma rays, electrons).
 It is expressed in sieverts (Sv) and millisieverts (mSv).
 It was previously expressed in roentgen equivalents in man (rem; 1 mSv = 0.1 rem).
 For x-rays, including CT, the radiation weighting factor is 1.

-• The effective dose is a measure of cancer risk; it adjusts the equivalent dose based on the susceptibility of the tissue exposed to radiation (eg, gonads are most susceptible).
+• The effective dose is a measure used to estimate tissue reactions (or stochastic effects) of exposure to ionizing radiation; it adjusts the equivalent dose based on the susceptibility of the tissue exposed to radiation (eg, gonads are most susceptible).
 It is expressed in Sv and mSv.
 The effective dose is higher in young people.
+The effective dose helps clinicians assess and compare health risks associated with various medical radiation procedures and can also be compared to an assigned occupational dose in radiation protection standards.

-Medical imaging is only one source of exposure to ionizing radiation (see table Typical Radiation Doses Typical Radiation Doses* Typical Radiation Doses* ).
+Medical imaging is only one source of exposure to ionizing radiation (see table Typical Radiation Doses).
 Another source is environmental background exposure (from cosmic radiation and natural isotopes), which can be significant, particularly at high altitudes; airplane flights result in increased exposure to environmental radiation as follows:

 • From a single coast-to-coast airplane flight: 0.01 to 0.03 mSv

-• From average yearly background radiation exposure in the US: About 3 mSv
+• From average yearly background radiation exposure in the United States: About 3 mSv

-• From yearly exposure at high altitudes (eg, Denver, Colorado): Possibly > 10 mSv
+• From yearly exposure at high altitudes (eg, Colorado, New Mexico): About 1.5 mSv additional over background

 Table